When you support pet owners, you save the lives of animals.

-We provide a unique Thinking Outside the Shelter program, offering support to owners so that they may keep their animals in their homes and out of the shelter system.
+We began our unique Thinking Outside the Shelter program in 2008, offering support to pet owners so that they may keep their animals in their homes and out of the shelter system.

-We introduced this program to Houston in 2008, and it has kept thousands of animals with their families.
-Keeping animals in good homes is a priority in building a No Kill community.
-We think it is also a priority in building the working partnership that has long been missing between shelters and the communities we serve.
+Since then, it has kept thousands of animals with their families.
+This is key to building a No Kill community.
+It’s also key to strengthening a bond that has long been missing between shelters and the communities we serve.

 A lost job, a death in the family or health issues can all lead to financial hardship.
 Feeding the family pet under these circumstances may be impossible.
-Friends For Life maintains a food bank of donated food, which we provide to pet owners on an interim basis while they are getting back on their feet.
+Friends For Life maintains a pet food bank of donated food, which we provide to pet owners on an interim basis while they are getting back on their feet.

 We know that it happens every day in Houston: A senior will put their Meals on Wheels tray on the ground so that their animal companion can eat.
 That is not a choice anyone should have to make.
 We are proud to supply pet food to be distributed through aniMeals to make sure everybody has their own dinner.

 Unwanted behavior is the most common reason animals are relinquished to shelters.
 Friends For Life provides behavior counseling, as well as resources, handouts and referrals to help families work with their pets and resolve behavioral issues.

 Veterinary services are out-of-reach for some families.
 We help by providing some services at Friends For Life and by connecting some families with veterinarians through micro grants.